httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 By convention, request headers that are Client Hints are encouraged to use a CH- prefix, to make them easier to identify as using this framework; for example, CH-Foo or, with a "Sec-" prefix, Sec-CH-Foo.
 Doing so makes them easier to identify programmatically (e.g., for stripping unrecognised hints from requests by privacy filters).

+A Client Hints request header negotiated using the Accept-CH opt-in mechanism MUST have a field name that matches sf-token (Section 3.3.4 of {{!I-D.ietf-httpbis-header-structure}}).

 ## Abuse Detection
 A user agent that tracks access to active fingerprinting information SHOULD consider emission of Client Hints headers similarly to the way it would consider access to the equivalent API.